lpollier/battmon/README.md

 # BattMon 2.0

-Arduino Uno + 2x16 LCD keypad shield -> BattMon 2.0
+Monitors the charge specifications of your battery equipped with the bq2040 gas gauge.

-BattMon is an Arduino program that works with an Arduino Uno and a LCD keypad shield to monitor data coming from bq2040 gas gauge equipped in Lithium-Ion Battery Pack such as for Aibo ERS-2xx (ERA-201B1), ERS-3xx (ERA-301B1) and ERS-7 (ERA-7B1/ERA-7B2) series.
+BattMon 2.0 is a program that works with an Arduino Uno and a 2x16 LCD keypad shield to access parameters from a bq2040 gas gauge such as Voltage, Current, Temperature, State of charge, Remaining capacity or Cycle count.
+This fuel gauge and other TI products like the bq2060, have been included in Lithium-Ion battery pack, especially for the Sony Aibo ERS-2xx (ERA-201B1), ERS-3xx (ERA-301B1) and ERS-7 (ERA-7B1/ERA-7B2) robot series.

-## Menus
+## Menu tree

 ```sh
 Main menu